supercrafter100/Nameless-Store-Paymentwall-Gateway/README.md

 ## Installation
 - Upload the contents of the **upload** directory straight into your NamelessMC installation's directory
 - Enable the gateway in staffcp -> store configuration -> gateways

+On the paymentwall dashboard, add a custom pingback parameter named `order_id` and value `OWN`